 If you are interested in exploring apprenticeship as the next step in your career, there are many ways to find opportunities in your area.
 Many businesses advertise their apprenticeship openings in local media and commercial job search sites.
-You can also access apprenticeships through your local American Job Center; often, American Job Centers partner with local businesses to match job-seekers with available opportunities.
-You can find the telephone number and location of the nearest American Job Center by typing in your ZIP code using the search tool at https://www.careeronestop.org/site/american-job-center.aspx.
+You can also access apprenticeships through your local American Job Center.
+You can find the telephone number and location of the nearest American Job Center by typing in your ZIP code using the search tool at https://www.careeronestop.org/LocalHelp/AmericanJobCenters/find-american-job-centers.aspx.

-For additional information about the program, please see our Apprenticeship Frequently Asked Questions.
+For additional information about the program, please see our Frequently Asked Questions About Apprenticeship page.

 Benefits for an Apprentice